arben-adm/speech-to-text/README.md

 4. Transcription is performed via the chosen AI API (Groq, OpenAI, or OpenRouter)
 5. The recognized text is returned and can be further processed
 6. The `TextProcessor` class processes the transcribed text based on the chosen prompt template
+7. The `MCPClient` class connects to configured MCP servers and provides access to their tools
+8. The `Agent` and `SpeechAgent` classes combine the speech-to-text functionality with MCP server tools
-7. Robust error handling catches and provides user-friendly messages for common issues
+9. Robust error handling catches and provides user-friendly messages for common issues

 ## System Requirements